Raicuparta/nomai-vr/Unity/Wiki/MakePoses.md

 The features that we'll use are the right hand preview (left hand preview hasn't been setup in the project) and the basic functionalities of the pose editor, everything else (Fallbacks, Blenders, etc.) will be ignored.

 Only bone rotations for the Thumb, Index and Ring fingers are stored and used in the mod.
-Save old the poses to *Assets/Poses/* and remember to copy the right pose to the left one before saving.
+Save all the poses to *Assets/Poses/* and remember to copy the right pose to the left one before saving.
 The naming scheme for the poses is *{posename_glove/hand}*, if a pose is good for both gloves and hands omit the last part.
 Poses are assigned to objects in their respective NomaiVR/Tools/{HoldItem/HoldSignalscope/...} classes.

 ### WristFollower/HoldPoint